asyncapi/website/pages/docs/tutorials/generating-code.md

 # Next steps
-Now that you've completed this tutorial, go ahead to learn how to [validate]() your code through the validation techniques supported by AsyncAPI.
+Now that you've completed this tutorial, go ahead to learn how to [validate your document using the AsyncAPI studio]() through the validation techniques supported by AsyncAPI.

 ---